Elliot Bevan: Storylines

 Weeks later, Elliot is convinced by Zak, among others, to tell Sarah how he feels about her, which he does.
 Initially Sarah is not interested.
 However, she eventually realises that she really does like Elliot and agrees to go out with him.
 After going on several dates, Sarah begins to put pressure on Elliot to have sex.
 Elliot then decides that they have little in common, so ends their relationship.
-Elliot then becomes close to Sarah's friend Hannah Ashworth (Emma Rigby), and begins to have feelings for her.
+Elliot then becomes close to Sarah's friend Hannah, and begins to have feelings for her.
 Hannah also develops feelings for Elliot, and they begin a relationship, much to Sarah's jealousy when she catches them in bed together.
 However, Elliot and Hannah's relationship is also short lived, as he seems more interested in spending time with her father Nev (Jim Millea), building model rockets.

 Elliot's fellow student Leila Roy (Lena Kaur) shows an interest in him and they soon begin a relationship.
 Leila contacts Elliot's father Gareth (Phil Howe).
 Elliot is reluctant to talk to his father, and is angered with Leila for interfering.
 After agreeing to hear Gareth's reasons for leaving him and his mother, Elliot is shocked when Gareth tells him he has another son named Maynard, Elliot's half brother.
 Leila grows suspicious of Gareth and calls Bonnie, who reveals Gareth had an affair, this being the reason he left her and Elliot.
 Elliot tells Gareth to leave, and ends his relationship with Leila.
 Elliot, Kris, Zak and Archie Carpenter (Stephen Beard) move into a flat together, where they find £100,000 belonging to Warren Fox (Jamie Lomas).
 They all agree to split the money.
 However, Archie calls his friend Ged Paxton (Charlie Wade) to pretend to kidnap him, claiming to be an old acquaintance of Warren's looking for the money.
 Elliot, Kris and Zak agree to give Ged the money, unaware it is a stitch up.
 Ged, however, decides he wants all of the money, and threatens to throw Archie from a roof.
 When Kris, Zak and Elliot discover Archie's lies, Kris throws the money over the roof and it blows away in the wind.
 Elliot is further betrayed by Archie when he sleeps with Leila.
 Elliot, Kris, Zak and Zoe Carpenter (Zoe Lister) begin a job in a call centre, where they work for Sheila Buxton (Jessica Hall).
 Sheila takes a liking to Elliot and they eventually start a short-lived relationship, which is ended when Elliot realises he loves Leila.
 Leila, however, moves to Paris to become an artist.